diego-lipinski-de-castro/diego-lipinski-de-castro/README.md

 ## Hey! 👋
 I'm Diego, 26 years old programmer from Brazil.
+Currently I am playing the CTO role at [Rauzee](linkedin.com/company/90810020), which I am the founding engineer.

 - Started programming in 2014
 - Bachelor's by 2019